tranquilit/WAPT-Documentation/source/wapt-changelog.rst

 Fixes and detailed changelog
 ++++++++++++++++++++++++++++

-* Security fix for waitress module
+* Security fix: update waitress module to 1.4.3 (CVE-2020-5236)

-* Security: blank `X-Ssl*` headers in default nginx templates
+* Security fix: blank `X-Ssl*` headers in default nginx templates

+* Fix: regression : kerberos register_host did not work anymore

+* on server, '<repository root>/wapt/ssl' dir is moved automatically on winsetup / postconf to (per default) '<repository root>/ssl', a /ssl location is added.

+  This /ssl should be accessible from clients at the location specified by the server parameter 'clients_signing_crl_url' (in waptserver.ini)

+* Improved logs readability.
+Log count of used DB connections from pool on waptserver to troubleshoot DB connection issues.
+Log level can be specified by subcomponent with

+  loglevel_waptcore,loglevel_waptserver,loglevel_waptserver.app,loglevel_waptws,loglevel_waptdb waptserver.ini options.

+* Reworked explicit DB Open/close on waptserver to not get a DB connection from pool if not useful.
+Prevent short of DB connections.

+* waptwinsetup : don't create unused directories wapt-group and waptserver\log

+* Add msu and msix extensions for Package wizard setup file dialog

+* fallback with os._exit(10) for waptservice restart.
+Added a handler in nssm configuration to honor the restart.

+* increase waitress threads to 10 on waptservice

+* Lower the default number of pooled DB connections (db_max_connections) to 90, to be lower than postgresql default of 100

+* waptserver : allow kerberos or ssl auth check in waptserver only if enabled in waptserver.ini config file.

 * waptconsole: Allow update of host package only if user certificate is actually allowed on the host (based on last update of host status in database).

+* waptconsole / build waptagent: checkbox to specify to include or not non certificate authority certificates in build.
+The normal setup would be to uncheck this, to not deploy non CA certificates, on wapt root CA.

 * Imp: Add and option to disable automatic hiding of panels...

 * Imp: Add explicit AllowUnauthenticatedRegistration task to waptserversetup windows

-* Fix: regression : kerberos register_host did not work anymore

 * waptsetup: Remove explicit VCRedistNeedsInstall task.
 Use /VCRedistInstall=(0/1) if you need to force install or force not install vcredist VC_2008_SP1_MFC_SEC_UPD_REDIST_X86